allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 For example, page editor can prepare two versions of given box, one for male users and another for female users.
-In runtime, when page is rendered, users gender is identified and one of these two boxed is pruned from the boxes tree.
+At runtime, when page is rendered, user’s gender is identified and one of these two boxes is pruned from the boxes tree.

 **Consistent traffic analytics**<br/>
 Basic traffic analytics is easy to achieve.
 It’s enough to include a tracking script in the page footer.
-When a page is opened by a user, the script reports Page View event.
+When a page is opened by a user, the script reports a PageView event.

 What we need is fine-grained data:

-* Box View event &mdash; when box is shown in a browser viewport.
+* BoxView event &mdash; when box is shown in a browser viewport.
-* Box Click event &mdash; when users clicks on a link which navigates him from one box to another (for example Recommendation Box can emmit Box Click event when users clicks on of the recommended products).
+* BoxClick event &mdash; when users click on a link which navigates them from one box to another (for example Recommendation Box can emmit a BoxClick event when users click on one of the recommended products).

-Once we have these data, we can calculate click-through rate ([CTR](https://en.wikipedia.org/wiki/Click-through_rate)). for each box.
+Once we have this data, we can calculate click-through rate ([CTR](https://en.wikipedia.org/wiki/Click-through_rate)). for each box.
-CTR is valuable information for page editors, it helps them to decide which boxes should be promoted and which should be removed from a page.
+CTR is valuable information for page editors as it helps them to decide which boxes should be promoted and which should be removed from a page.

 **Multi-frontend**<br/>